 I don’t know if you can see the answer coming, but the results weren’t so counterintuitive after all.
 It’s not that the good workplaces made more mistakes.
 It’s that they owned up to them.
 And, more importantly, learned from them.

 Those places where people didn’t work well together, no-one wanted to own up to the mistakes.
 That’s quite frightening in a hospital don’t you think?
-It means possibly no-one is acting to put them right, and if the mistakes are critical, or fatal – well, instead of getting help, the busy, stressed, incompetent, whatever adjective applies, worker, was probably trying to put it right by themselves.
+It means possibly no-one is acting to put them right.
+If the mistakes are critical, or fatal – well, instead of getting help, the busy, stressed, incompetent, whatever adjective applies, worker, was probably trying to put it right by themselves.
 Or not, if they were indeed incompetent.
 Now, I’m not suggesting all healthcare workers who make mistakes like this are incompetent, most won’t be, but there’s bound to be some.
 But whatever the reason for the mistake, not owning up to it is costing people’s health and even lives.
 The lack of shared learning – how do we ensure this doesn’t happen again, is compounding the problem.

 We all know the NHS is under extreme pressure, and allowing these kinds of workplace cultures to persist in such a crucial sector is madness in my opinion.